 Assist with volunteer check-in and direct volunteers to their assigned locations.
 Register “walk-up” volunteers and assign them, as needed.
 May also serve as standby team that will respond to any of the festival site support areas that require assistance throughout the event day.

-A two-person team follows behind the last rider in a vehicle for a designated course (Family Ride, 30, 60 or 100 miles) and picks up route signage from the course.
+A two-person team follows behind the last rider in a vehicle for a designated course (10, 30, 60 or 100 miles) and picks up route signage from the course.
 Must be able to drive an event minivan and lift up to 25 lbs.
 Valid driver’s license required.

 SAG vehicle volunteers are two-person teams driving passenger vans who pick up riders experiencing fatigue or mechanical problems between rest stops.
 Both members in each SAG vehicle must be able to drive and get in and out of the van quickly.
 Must also be able to lift 20-30 lbs.
 Valid driver’s license required.